willothy/crates_cli/README.md

 <br>

 What's new (v0.2.2):
 - Windows support!
-The project has now switched to crossterm, which should allow it to function as on Windows.
+The project has now switched to crossterm, which should allow it to function on Windows.

 <br>